World Hepatitis Day: An opportunity to raise awareness

 We are at a critical junction, where this is our best chance to eradicate this cancer-causing disease.
 Our opportunity to eliminate viral hepatitis by 2030 will be lost if we do not empower everyone to understand that prevention is possible and encourage positive action to prevent hepatitis.

-We, at P. D. Hinduja National Hospital and Medical Research Centre are screening people with a simple blood test for hepatitis B and C in accordance to this year’s theme of World Hepatitis Day.
+We, at P. D. Hinduja Hospital and Medical Research Centre screen with a simple blood test for hepatitis B and C.

 Submit your query